dumithsalinda/neuro_fuzzy_multiagent/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by opening a private issue or contacting the maintainers at [YOUR EMAIL HERE].
-We will coordinate a fix and disclose the issue responsibly.
+If you discover a security vulnerability, please report it by opening a private issue or following the instructions in the [Contribution Guide](docs/CONTRIBUTING.md).
+The maintainers will coordinate a fix and disclose the issue responsibly.

 ## Best Practices
 - Never commit secrets, passwords, or API keys to the repository.